DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 This tutorial explains how to deploy an IBM® Operational Decision Manager (ODM) clustered topology on a Minikube Kubernetes cluster.
 This deployment implements Kubernetes and Docker technologies.

-Minikube is a local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+Minikube is a local Kubernetes that makes it easy to learn and develop for Kubernetes.
 You can use it to evaluate ODM.

 ![Architecture](images/minikube-architecture.png)